 Excellent Acupressure points to Ease the Excesses of the Xmas period

-The descriptions below may not be absolutely clear if you aren’t particularly familiar with anatomical terms but the locations should become apparent in conjunction with the respective diagrams.
+The point location descriptions below may not be absolutely clear if you aren’t familiar with anatomical terms.
+But the diagrams below should help.
 All of the following points have an active area of at least a few millimeters so they can be found with minimal searching and confirmed by the presence of a tender sensation when pressure is applied: When pressing these points it is customary to use the thumb, index or ring finger, and to apply fairly firm pressure to the point for a minimum of 3 minutes so that the tender sensation is felt through this time.

 Bladder 2.
 Located on the medial extremity of the eyebrow; in the supra-orbital notch.
 This point has an almost immediate effect for the relief of headaches.
 Use both points with an index finger on each.

 .
 Located between the first and second metacarpals, in the high point of the muscle; at the midpoint of the second metacarpal.
 This point is one of the most commonly used by acupuncturists in the treatment of headaches and facial conditions: It has a relaxing effect and is especially useful in cases of frontal headaches.

 Stomach 36.
 Located approximately one finger breadth lateral to the lower border of the tibial tuberosity in the superior portion of tibialis anterior.
 This is a very useful point for sluggish digestion, bloating and stomach ache.